What closes and what keeps running in a federal government shutdown

 A shutdown would likely affect some 1.3 million active-duty servicemembers who would continue to work but would not get a paycheck.
 Of the estimated 800,000 Pentagon civilians, some 200,000 would be required to work without pay, because they are "excepted" and roles considered "necessary to protect life and property."

 Another 439,000 of those would stay home without pay, the remainder are paid outside annual appropriations and wouldn't be affected.
 The White House says all this would be disruptive to national security.
-The servicemembers are paid twice a month, and the next pay day is Friday, September 29th.
+The servicemembers are paid twice a month, and the next payday is Friday, Sept.
+29.

 The shutdown would also affect those servicemembers scheduled to move to a new assignment.
 That travel would be halted during a shutdown.